Contextual Thompson Sampling via Generation of Missing Data: Theory

 \begin{proof} Note that by the law of iterated expectations,

 Consider the following for any $t \in [1 \colon T]$:

 Above, equality (i) holds since conditional on $\HH_t$, the action $A_t$ and the outcome $Y_t^{(a)}$ are independent.
-Inequality (ii) uses Cauchy-Schwartz inequality in the first term and uses that $R$ takes values in $[0,1]$ in the second term.
-Inequality (iii) uses an elementary equality of summation in the first term, and Pinsker's inequality in the second term.
-Inequality (iv) uses Fact 9 of \citet{russo2016information} (which uses Pinsker's inequality).
+Inequality (ii) uses that $R$ takes values in $[0,1]$ in the second term.
+Inequality (iii) above holds because:

+Inequality (a) uses Cauchy-Schwartz inequality.
+Inequality (b) uses an elementary equality of summation.
+Inequality (c) uses Fact 9 of \citet{russo2016information} (which uses Pinsker's inequality).

 Using the above result, averaging over $t$ and taking an expectation, we get